-Our Four Day Filmmaking Course takes participants through the entire digital video production and video editing process, from start to finish; that means we cover planning, filming on location, video editing using Final Cut Pro and Adobe Premiere, and delivery of a final edit online and on DVD, all in just four days.
+Our Four Day Filmmaking Course takes participants through the entire digital video production and video editing process, from start to finish; that means we cover planning, filming on location, video editing using Adobe Premiere, and delivery of a final edit online and on DVD, all in just four days.

 The course is unique in that it is centred around a 'real life' project.
 This means that we create a real world production process by collaborating with a mock client - usually a local charity or community group.
 This gives participants an unparalleled opportunity to gain meaningful, 'on the job' experience.